carteras/cookbook/docker/week.10.docker-arduino.tutorial.2.md

 RUN arduino-cli config init

 # Download the AVR platform (avr-gcc, avrdude, core libraries)
-# This is ~150 MB and is cached as a Docker layer after the first build
 RUN arduino-cli core update-index && \
     arduino-cli core install arduino:avr